gdemeester3112/Lab_Report5/LabReport5.md

 [user@sahara ~]$ tree
 .
 └── list-examples-grader
-    ├── GradeServer.java
     ├── grade.sh
-    ├── grading-area
-    │ └── lib
-    │     ├── hamcrest-core-1.3.jar
-    │     └── junit-4.13.2.jar
     ├── lib
     │   ├── hamcrest-core-1.3.jar
     │   └── junit-4.13.2.jar
+    ├── ListExamples.class
+    ├── ListExamples.java
-    ├── Server.java
+    ├── TestListExamples.class
     └── TestListExamples.java

-5 directories, 8 files
+3 directories, 7 files

 ```

-> From the home directory of edstem we can see that there is a directory called list-examples-grader that contains all the files after running bash grade.sh
+> From the home directory of edstem we can see that there is a directory called list-examples-grader that contains all the files after such as ListExamples.java which Merges lists and TestListExamples.java that has special test cases to see if ListExamples.java is correctly implemented.
+I also have the lib folder that contains the reference to run junit tests and my grade.sh file that tests ListExamples.java with TestListExamples.java